bonprix/vaadin-combobox-multiselect/README.md

 # ComboBoxMultiselect Add-on for Vaadin 7

-The ComboBoxMultiselect component is using the CustomField of Vaadin (https://vaadin.com/api/7.5.10/com/vaadin/ui/CustomField.html) to create a server-side component in combination with the PopupButton Add-on (https://github.com/henrikerola/PopupButton).
+The ComboBoxMultiselect component is a client-side Widget.
+As example was used the ComboBox from Vaadin and the VFilterSelect from Vaadin.

 ![screenshot](assets/screenshot1.png)

 ### Features:
-- multiselect
+- multiselect with checkbox
-- pagination (customizable)
-- toggle repaint on selection change
 - clear selection options
-- two string rendereres to give it the look and feel you would like

 ## Online demo